Takeno/mtg-policy-changes/ipg.md

 A Game Loss ends the current game immediately and the player who committed the infraction is considered to have lost the game for the purpose of match reporting.
 The player receiving a Game Loss chooses whether to play or draw in the next game of that match, if applicable.
 If a Game Loss is issued before the match begins, neither player in that match may use sideboards (if the tournament uses them) for the first game they play.

-Game Losses are applied to the game in which the offense occurred unless the players have begun a new game or the tournament is between rounds, in which case the loss is applied to the player’s next game.
+Game Losses are applied immediately if the game is still ongoing, or to the player’s next game if it is not, unless otherwise specified.
 If simultaneous Game Loss penalties are issued to each player, they are recorded, but do not affect the match score

 Match Loss